Pouch Review

 Duration & Effectiveness

-Flavor and effect duration is short—15-25 minutes before the pouch becomes unpleasant.
+Flavor and effect duration is short, usually 15-25 minutes before the pouch becomes unpleasant.
 This means more frequent pouch changes throughout the day.
 The energy effect is basic caffeine: a mild lift without the smoothness of L-Theanine-enhanced products.

 Best Use Case